 The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.
+Reserves are created by transferring amounts out of the General Fund Balance.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
-The reserve is then appropriated back into the General Fund Balance in the movement in Reserves Statement so that there is no net charge against council tax for the expenditure.
+The reserve is then transferred back into the General Fund Balance so that there is no net charge against council tax for the expenditure.

-Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, retirement and employee benefits and do not represent usable resources for the Council - these reserves are explained in the relevant policies.
+Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, local taxation, retirement and employee benefits and do not represent usable resources for the Council - these reserves are explained in the relevant policies.